 - The objective of the merchandise

-- The method of transport (street, rail, air, ocean, and so on)
+- The transport mode (street, rail, air, ocean, and so on)

 - The states of the shipment, the incoterms